-B-16.
+B-18.
 May an SEA revise its minimum number of students for accountability?

 Yes.
-An SEA has the discretion to revise its minimum number of students for accountability.
+An SEA may amend its minimum number of students for accountability.
+For example, an SEA may request to lower its minimum number of students in its ESEA consolidated State plan if it determines a lower number would ensure that more subgroups within schools are included in the accountability system.
 In its ESEA consolidated State plan, each SEA provided the minimum number of students it uses for accountability purposes, including a description of how the minimum number of students is statistically sound and how it was determined in consultation with educators, parents, and other stakeholders in the State, consistent with the requirements in ESEA section 1111(c)(3)(A).
 An SEA's minimum number of students impacts the number of schools, and subgroups within schools, for which indicators are calculated.
-If an SEA determines a revised minimum number of students would be more appropriate, for example so that more subgroups are included in the accountability system within schools, the SEA may request to revise its minimum number of students in its ESEA consolidated State plan.
 In requesting a change, an SEA must provide a rationale for the change, including data on the impact on the number of schools and students in subgroups that would be included and excluded from its accountability system as a result of the change.
+Please note that any request to increase the minimum number of students a State uses for accountability purposes could result in the exclusion of students who have been disproportionately impacted by COVID-19 and make it more difficult to target resources and support as the ESEA intends.

-B-17.
+B-19.
 How may an SEA define student membership in the economically disadvantaged subgroup in the case where it cannot use its normal methodology?